yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard/rbac.md

 ### Enabling API Ownership

-For On-Premises installations, API Ownership is available for customers with at least a 5-node or Cloud Native Unlimited-node license.
+For Self-Managed installations, API Ownership is available for customers with at least a 5-node or Cloud Native Unlimited-node license.

-In order to enable API Ownership for On-Premises installations, you need to set `enable_ownership` to `true` in your `tyk_analytics.conf` or set the `TYK_DB_ENABLEOWNERSHIP` environment variable.
+In order to enable API Ownership for Self-Managed installations, you need to set `enable_ownership` to `true` in your `tyk_analytics.conf` or set the `TYK_DB_ENABLEOWNERSHIP` environment variable.

 API Ownership is enabled for all Tyk SaaS users.